jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 <img src="https://github.com/balanscott/iDAAS-Connect-Clinical/blob/development/content/images/iDAAS%20-%20High%20Level%20Solution%20Overview.png/" alt="Healthcare Integration" width="500" height="350" />
 </p>

+Here is a specific visual on the iDAAS Platform and all its components:

-# Data Enablement: iDAAS Connect Clinical
+# Data Enablement: iDAAS Connect Clinical Industry Standards
 The problem of healthcare connectivity and data enablement has been around for decades.
 Vendors have had long standing practices of limiting paying customers to the data within the systems they operate and manage.
-As healthcare organizations prepare for their digital experiences this is no longer a practice that can be tolerated or endured.
-The solution for data enablement is iDAAS Connect Clinical.
+As healthcare organizations prepare for their digital experiences, or look to re-evaluate their current digital experience capabilities, this is no longer a practice that can be tolerated or endured.
+Within iDAAS, this is the component responsible for providing connectivity to the clinical based industry standards of HL7 v2 messages and FHIR.

-As you look at this repository please keep in mind it is the code that powers the clinically connectivity component of the iDAAS Platform, iDAAS Connect Clinical.
-It has been designed and developed to support Clinical Integration standards based data exchanges and perform an enterprise clinical integration pattern for routing of data.
 From an integration connectivity and standards perspective it can demonstrates the processesing HL7v2 messages of the following types from any vendor and any specifc message version from 2.1 to 2.8: ADT (Admissions), ORM (Orders), ORU (Results), SCH (Schedules), PHA (Pharmacy), MFN (Master File Notifications), MDM (Medical Document Management) and VXU (Vaccinations).
-We are actively working on adding in FHIR R4 support.
+With the final CMS rule around Interoperability we have also added FHIR R4 Support.

 # Industry Standard Support
 As mentioned above we discussed the industry Standard support.
 This section covers the clinical integration standards and detailed links that are support by the implementation of the platform: